Jab2870/grunt-markdown-site/README.md

 The easiest way to create a website with grunt

 ## Overview

-### Create a website with markdown using HTML templates
+Using the `site` task, you can create a website using markdown from HTML templates

 <table>
 <thead>